 It is always thoughtful to carry at least one extra memory for our pictures and videos.
 Nowadays disk storage is very cheap and we should have a backup all the time.

 We can easily lose/break our main memory or we can run out of space.
-And we do not want to spend time transferring files from one device to the other, nor deleting pictures to make more space.
+We do not want to spend time transferring files from one device to the other, nor deleting pictures to make more space.
 This is something we want to do back home.
 Moreover, we can also use SD cards for our Sat Nav maps.
 Just make sure you select the right one for your camera or device.
-For around USD 10, you can get a good one with 32 GB of storage, or smaller ones for less money.
+For around USD 17, you can get a good one with 128 GB of storage, or smaller ones for less money.

 What to consider: